 - You may have side effects such as pain and swelling on your skin where you got the vaccine.
 You may also feel tired, get chills, have a fever or headache.
 These side effects should go away after a day.

 Click here to find out more about the COVID-19 vaccine and its safety.

 NO. There is no cost for the COVID-19 vaccine.
 Please do not pay if someone tries to charge you.
 Only get the vaccine from a trusted health care provider.
 If someone asks you to pay, call Kern Family Health Care (KFHC) right away at 1.800.391.2000 and let us know.

 DO NOT GET SCAMMED!
-Do not believe anyone who calls, texts, emails or comes to your door offering you the vaccine.
 Always get your health care from a provider you trust.
 If you have any questions or concerns about where you are going to get the vaccine, or to report an issue, call KFHC during regular business hours, Monday through Friday, from 8:00 am to 5:00 pm, and a Member Services Representative will help you.

 “I was lucky to receive my COVID-19 vaccine and I encourage all Kern Family Health Care members to do the same to help protect you from getting COVID-19.
-The vaccines were carefully studied and found to be safe and effective according to the CDC.”
+The vaccines were carefully studied and found to be safe and effective according to the Centers for Disease Control (CDC).”

 Dr. Martha Tasinga, a Board-Certified Family Practice Physician with Master's Degrees in both Public Health and Business Administration, is the Chief Medical Officer at KFHC.
 She has served multiple health care organizations throughout Southern California and she’s committed to ensuring KFHC members receive medical services of the highest quality.